SringayKeno/stock-analysis/README.md

 ## Summary:

-### What are the advantages or disadvantages of refactoring code?
+### What are the advantages/disadvantages of refactoring code and how do these pros and cons apply to refactoring the original VBA script?

-Refactoring the code for the stocks analysis had several advantages.
-Improves the Design of Software Refactoring Makes Software Easier to Understand Refactoring Helps Finding Bugs
+Refactoring the code for the stocks analysis had just two disadvantages.
+One it took time to do the re-editing, and secondly, it did introduce the possibility of creating bugs in the script.
+However, in this case refactoring was neccessary.

-Refactoring Helps Programming Faster
-### How do these pros and cons apply to refactoring the original VBA script?
+Refactoring the code had several advantages.
+The re-editing of the code by made for fewer steps in the code (the loops could run shorter when looking for the returns), using less memory, and making the calclations faster.
+How do these advantages apply to original script?
+Without the re-editing I highly doubt the orginal code would have been able to handle Steve's expanded data sets for evaluation in the future of stock.
+Steve mentioned 1000's of data sets could be analyzed.
+Seeing the change in run time of the original code vs re-edited code just with one dozen stocks, I could see 1000's being an issue.